Eric Barone: Other projects

-In 2020 Barone announced that he was working on several new games, with one of them set in the Stardew Valley universe.
-In February 2021, Barone and board game designer Cole Meideros released a cooperative board game adaptation of Stardew Valley.
-After the first printing of the game went on sale, it quickly sold out.
-Sales were later reopened with several changes.
+In 2008, Barone released his first game, known as 17CF Quest, which was also a promotion for the music group 17 Colorful Feathers.
+The game's main character is found as a piece of furniture in Stardew Valley.

+In 2011, Barone created a comic book series called Wumbus World.

+In 2014, Barone took a month long break during the development of Stardew Valley.
+During this break, Barone used his time to piece together a small mobile game to release on Android.
+The game was titled Air Pear and was released on March 6, 2014.
+In the game, players would need to guide a purple pear on a hoverboard between obstacles and compete for a high score.

-In October 2021, Barone announced that a new game titled Haunted Chocolatier was in development, with no set release date.
+In October 2021, Barone announced that a new game, Haunted Chocolatier, was under development.
 In the game, the player will run a chocolate shop.
 It will have a greater focus on combat than in Stardew Valley.
 Barone stated that "almost everything in Haunted Chocolatier, including the combat, is completely coded (and drawn) from scratch."

-Barone collaborated with Norihiko Hibino on an album series Prescription for Sleep.
-The series remixes video game soundtracks with piano and saxophone.
-The Stardew Valley album was released in May 2021.
-It includes 10 tracks from the game's original soundtrack and one new track called "Beauty in the Seasons".

-Barone collaborated on an animated music video with indie pop band Alvvays for the band's song Many Mirrors.
+In 2022, Barone collaborated on an animated music video with indie pop band Alvvays for the band's song "Many Mirrors".
 Barone is responsible for the video's animation and it was his first time working with 3D animation.
+Barone voiced one of the characters in the video game Hollow Knight: Silksong, which was released in 2025.